frazerf/assessment/README.md

 ```

 I used the find method to find an object in my array of objects which had an id equal to 'j_456' and assigned it to the result constant.

+## Replicate layout exercise

+---

+To view my layout exercise, clone/download this repo and open **index.html**.

+My approach to building the layout was relatively straightforward.
+My first step was to set up the project and add SCSS via npm and then add my directories for my compiled CSS and images.
+Once the setup had been completed, I planned out the structure of my layout and added the HTML5 elements to the page.
+As it was a fairly simple layout, I didn't want to overcomplicate it by adding a bootstrap grid (or something similar) so I settled on a simple flexbox grid to position the elements according to the example.
+For the responsive layout I used a single breakpoint of 768px and simply stacked the content and sidebar elements in mobile.

+I then set up my base styles (variables, fonts and typography, etc.) and got started building my components.
+I wanted to build as modular as possible to give every component the ability to be used elsewhere on the site.
+I created a search component to house the search box and then created an icon component, with a magnifying modifier, just incase we wanted to use more icons on the site in the future.
+I tossed up whether to add the header styles in to layout.scss because it was such a simple layout but turned it in to a component in the end.

+In terms of CSS methodology I went with BEM and I kept the interactivity to a minimum, just adding a hover transition on the search button.
+I wrote semantic HTML and added focus and active states to help with accessibility.

+I kept the design reasonably simple using an accessible primary and secondary colour that passed AA standard contrast ratios and added a google webfont to lift the content.

+Lastly, I tested in all modern browsers that were available to me (chrome, firefox, safari, edge) as well as devices (iPhone).
+Normally I’d use browserstack for testing purposes.